ericstratford/predictable-residence/README.md

 Name: Eric Stratford\
 Title: Team Leader\
 Contribution: Created the group repository and discord.
-Assisted with coding and milestone writeups.
+Assisted with pre-processing, tuning models, reviewing code, and writing all milestone write ups.

 Name: Kesler Anderson\
 Title: Project Manager\
 Contribution: Managed project deadlines by making Gradescope submissions and creating milestone branches.
-Assisted with coding and miletone writeups.
+Assisted with reviewing code and writing all miletone write ups.

 Name: Syed Usmani\
 Title: Coder/Writer\
-Contribution: Assited in pre-processing, tuning models, adding cross-validation, and writing.
+Contribution: Assisted in pre-processing, tuning models, adding cross-validation, and writing all milestone write ups.

 Name: Maasilan Kumaraguru\
+Title: Coder/Writer\
-Contribution: Assisted in coding and writing.
-Assisted with preprocessing by removing outliers using IQR.
-Worked to improve test and training accuracy on k nearest neighbors model.
-Contributed to write ups across all milestones.
-Assisted with final write up.
+Contribution: Assisted with pre-processing by removing outliers using IQR.
+Worked on improving testing and training accuracy on the k-nearest neighbors model.
+Contributed to writing all milestone write ups.

 Name: Viet Tran\
 Title: Coder/Writer\
-Contribution: Assited in coding and writing.
+Contribution: Assited with coding and writing.